SimpliSafe vs. ADT: Which Home Security System Should You Buy in 2023?

 1. SimpliSafe vs. ADT: Reputation and Customer Reviews

-SimpliSafe reviews on Consumer Affairs are relatively positive, though the company’s overall 3.8 out of 5 score is slightly lower than ADT’s.
-Customers write that SimpliSafe’s home security system is reliable and the company is quick to respond to questions.
-On Trustpilot, SimpliSafe has a 3.9 out of 5 rating after more than 16,000 reviews.
+SimpliSafe reviews on Consumer Affairs are mixed, with an overall score of 2.1 out of 5.
+Customers write that SimpliSafe’s home security system is reliable and the company is quick to respond to questions; others report the opposite, so the customer experience may depend on the rep they work with.
+On Trustpilot, SimpliSafe has a 3.7 out of 5 rating after more than 16,400 reviews.
 The company doesn’t respond to as many negative reviews, though, and it tends to take more than a month before customers receive an answer.
 However, as Cornelius points out, “SimpliSafe is one of the original DIY players with their longstanding history of easy do-it-yourself installation, along with no long-term contracts and low monitoring fees.”
+This could sway shoppers in SimpliSafe’s direction.

 Verdict: Both SimpliSafe and ADT have very good reviews and high customer ratings.
 While SimpliSafe has slightly more positive customer reviews overall, ADT’s stellar reputation and long history in the home security market give it the edge.